“What’s the UK job market like?”

 In related news:

-The REC’s Labour Market Tracker, updated in September, shows a further downturn.
+The REC’s Labour Market Tracker, which reviews job postings, updated in April, shows a level comparable with Q4 2024.

-The most recent quarterly ManpowerGroup Employment Outlook Survey , published in September for Q4 2024 remains positive.
+The most recent quarterly ManpowerGroup Employment Outlook Survey , on the state of the labour market in UK Q2 2025 says:

 Methodology